microsoft/genaiscript/docs/src/content/docs/reference/transparency-note.md

 ## Limitations

 GenAIScript is an evolving framework that will improve based on input from users.
-Existing limitations in the framework include weak support for Retrieval Augmented Generation (RAG), integration into only one IDE (VS code), and internal support for OpenAI APIs plus a relatively small number of other LLMs.
+Existing limitations in the framework include integration into only one IDE (VS code), and internal support for OpenAI APIs plus a relatively small number of other LLMs.
 We intend to allow users to integrate calls to external services (such as RAG) in GenAIScript to provide the LLM with more context.
-In these cases, users can choose to register a set of pre-existing functions and ask the LLM to choose which function to call and with what arguments.
-Such uses of LLMs have risks related to adversarial and poorly written extensions, which the user has the ability to choose and control.
-Our documentation will highlight the potential risks of such use cases, and recommend caution when using this feature.

 We anticipate adding support for more foundation models as the use cases evolve.

 We also anticipate that the on-ramp to using GenAIScript will evolve.
-We currently support invoking the GenAIScript framework as part of a VS Code Copilot Chat experience (hosted in VS Code Insider's Edition).
-We are exploring ways to generate a GenAIScript directly from the user chat interactions which will lower the barrier to entry for using GenAIScript.
+We have explored supporting invoking the GenAIScript framework as part of a VS Code Copilot Chat experience (hosted in VS Code Insider's Edition).
 We also understand that some developers would prefer to implement their GenAIScript using Python instead of JavaScript.
-We anticipate building a Python binding form authoring GenAIScript in the future.
+We anticipate building a Python binding form authoring GenAIScripts in the future.

 ### Technical limitations, operational factors and ranges